material-components/material-components-android/docs/components/FloatingActionButton.md

 **Note:** If the `FloatingActionButton` is a child of a `CoordinatorLayout`, you get certain behaviors for free.
-It will automatically shift so that any displayed `Snackbar`s do not cover it, and will automatially hide when covered by an `AppBarLayout` or `BottomSheetBehavior`.
+It will automatically shift so that any displayed `Snackbar`s do not cover it, and will automatically hide when covered by an `AppBarLayout` or `BottomSheetBehavior`.

 ### Making FABs accessible